realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

           - 0 || 1 => 1
           - 1 || 0 => 1
           - 1 || 1 => 1
-      - Boolean logic requires one more operation to be complete: The logical "NOT" operation...
+      - Boolean logic requires one more operation to be complete: The logical `NOT` operation...

     - Insight 1: Logic in Physical Form
       - https://www.youtube.com/watch?v=txH3K3shIWs